phoenixframework/esbuild/README.md

 end
 ```

-Now let's configure `esbuild` to use `assets/js/app.js` as an entry point and
+Now let's change `config/config.exs` to configure `esbuild` to use
-write to `priv/static/assets`:
+`assets/js/app.js` as an entry point and write to `priv/static/assets`:

 ```elixir
 config :esbuild,